-The short is no!
+The short answer is no!
 Motherboards DO NOT come with screws.
 The screws you need in order to mount the motherboard to the PC case come WITH the PC CASE itself.

 But to thoroughly answer the question, you need to understand that there are different types of screws that a motherboard uses for different purposes:

 - Standoffs for mounting the motherboard on the PC case.

 - Screws for mounting the motherboard onto the standoffs on the case.

 - Screws for securing the M.2 drives on the M.2 slots